Human nature revealed in Malcolm Gladwell's Tipping Point study of spontaneous popularity.

 Review by Clive Miller

-If you need to increase sales impact, we can help.
+If you to implement the ideas in Tipping Point, to increase sales effectiveness, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.